 Screen readers read the text in a digital document aloud.
-Because a scan is an image, screen readers cannot read them.
+Because a scan is an image, screen readers cannot read it.
 Most screen readers help users skim pages with shortcuts for headings, links, form fields and tables.
 See how to make several types of digital documents accessible at Accessible Digital Materials.

 What screen readers need: